Best Practice #5 FAQ

 2. Question: Why did you select mL for the only markings on the oral liquid dosage containers – aren’t there concerns from patients regarding their understanding of mL only measurement?

 Answer: When patients or caregivers administer liquid medications, the dosing designations on the medication container labels and accompanying dosing devices should be consistent.
-The use of multiple volumetric units (e.g., teaspoons, tablespoons, dropperfuls) and multiple abbreviations for the same volumetric unit (e.g., mL, cc; tsp, TSP) increase the risk of dosing errors by healthcare professionals, patients, and caregivers.
+The use of multiple volumetric units (e.g., teaspoons, tablespoons, dropperfuls) and multiple abbreviations for the same volumetric unit (e.g., mL, cc; tsp, TSP) increases the risk of dosing errors by healthcare professionals, patients, and caregivers.
 For example, patients and caregivers have confused teaspoons and tablespoons, resulting in three-fold dosing errors.
 In addition, the use of teaspoons and tablespoons as units of measure on container and prescription labels may encourage the public to believe they can use non-calibrated household spoons for dosing medications.

 Although prescribers and pharmacists may assume that parents and other caregivers cannot administer liquid medications accurately using mL, a recent study indicates this is a false assumption.
 The study showed that parents who reported their dose in mL were not only more likely to use a standardized dosing device, but also were half as likely to make a dosing error.1